The Creation of Woman

 It is here that the number ‘190’ manifests in the Bible and in a passage to do with all believers.
 Add up the numbers ‘100’ and ‘60’ and ‘30’ and the result is ‘190’.

-Out of Man was Taken Eve
+‘Out of Man’ was Taken Eve

 Genesis 2:21-23 And the Lord God caused a deep sleep to fall on Adam, and he slept; and He took one of his ribs and closed up the flesh in its place.
 Then the rib which the Lord God had taken from man, He made into a woman, and He brought her to the man.
 And Adam said: “This is now bone of my bones and flesh of my flesh; she shall be called woman, because she was taken out of man.”

-The unity of Adam and Eve depicted in the diagram below (and which is on a par with the unity of Christ and His church – Ephesians 5:30-32), is central to the prayer of Jesus in John 17:20-26.
+Note that the numbers ‘351’ and ‘153’ are both ‘triangular’ numbers.
+The creation of Eve from the rib of Adam (in a deep sleep) is typical of the creation of the Bride of Christ out of the side of Messiah also in the deep sleep of death.
+Also, the unity intended in the original design of Adam and Eve (which is on a par with the unity of Christ and His church – Ephesians 5:30-32), is central to the prayer of Jesus in John 17:20-26.

 John 17:20-26 “I do not pray for these alone, but also for those who will believe in Me through their word; that they all may be one, as You, Father, are in Me, and I in You; that they also may be one in Us, that the world may believe that You sent Me.
 And the glory which You gave Me I have given them, that they may be one just as We are one: I in them, and You in Me; that they may be made perfect in one, and that the world may know that You have sent Me, and have loved them as You have loved Me.
 “Father, I desire that they also whom You gave Me may be with Me where I am, that they may behold My glory which You have given Me; for You loved Me before the foundation of the world.
 O righteous Father!
 The world has not known You, but I have known You; and these have known that You sent Me.
 And I have declared to them Your name, and will declare it, that the love with which You loved Me may be in them, and I in them.”